Staunton’s Pawsome Dog-Friendly Locales

 Putting your dog in the kennel when you travel can be sad for everyone.
 Fortunately, some Staunton inns and hotels include luxury accommodations for humans and dogs.
 Hotel 24 South was a pioneer in Staunton’s dog-friendly accommodations and The Blackburn Inn opens select rooms to dogs.
 Hotels may apply additional fees for guests who travel with pets.

 Staunton has several dining spots that welcome your four-legged friends.

 If you’re feeling like eating Mexican, take your pooch to Mi Rancho’s outdoor dining space where you can get “a kick-ass Margarita that is extreme.”
 The patio at Thai Staunton Restaurant is dog friendly.
 The Pampered Palate and Cranberry’s Grocery & Eatery both allow dogs at their sidewalk seating.
 Also, the patio at Byer’s Street Bistro welcomes dogs.
 Spend your lunch hour dining with Rex and watching the bustle of downtown.
 If you’re lucky, you can grab a spot at the Peck’s Bar-B-Que’s dog-friendly picnic table.
 Dessert lovers will enjoy sharing their ice cream with their dogs at one of the two dog-friendly picnic tables at Klines Dairy Bar.

 Want to spend an evening out having beers with your best fur buddy?
 Raise a glass because many of Staunton’s breweries are dog friendly.
-Redbeard Brewing and Skipping Rock Beer Co. allow well behaved dogs on the patios, and Shenandoah Valley Brewing and Queen City Brewing actually welcome dogs inside.
+Redbeard Brewing allows well behaved dogs on the patio, and Queen City Brewing actually welcome dogs inside.